Brassicaceaee/project-catwalk/README.md

 ## Questions and Answers

-The questions and answers widget provides a list of questions and answers for a given product.
-On page load, the widget will request data from the API, to dynamically render the correct questions sorted by helpfulness rating.
-The widget includes a search bar to filter the displayed questions.
-Additional functionality includes options to post questions and answers to the API, rate questions as helpful or report question for review.
+The questions and answers widget provides the customer with a list of questions for a given product.
+On page load, the widget will request data from the API and dynamically render the correct questions in order of helpfulness rating.
+Additional functionality includes a search bar to filter the displayed questions, options to post questions and answers to the API and buttons to rate questions as helpful or report report them for internal review.